An intensive, studio-based education.

 Applications for the Studio Diploma program are reviewed on a rolling basis.
 Once admitted, students can start in either the fall or spring semester.

 Students interested in the program must complete our online application via Slideroom.
 This application includes:

 - a portfolio consisting of at least 10 images

 There is a $35 application fee to apply.
 Payment is completed online when you submit your application.
 Note: applicants must have obtained a minimum of high school diploma or GED.

 Once your completed application is received, our office will be in contact you within 2-3 weeks to set up time for an interview with the program director.
 This interview can be held in person or via phone.
 Students are notified of admission decisions within one week of their interview.

 International students who have been admitted to the program must submit their visa document applications by June 30 for a fall start date and by November 30 for spring class start date.
 F-1 visas can only be issued to students who are enrolled in a full-time program.

 For international students currently on an F-1 visa, their SEVIS record can be transferred to Tufts prior to the beginning of the program.
-To learn about the process for requesting a visa document, visit the Tufts International Center website.
+Learn more about the process for requesting visa documents on the Tufts International Center website.